ZeroKlu/data-structures-algorithms/README.md

 ### Setup/Requirements

-* List of requirements for project:
+* No special requirements for this project
-    * No special requirements
+* HTML tutorial files display best in Chromium-based browsers

 ### Known Conflicts/Compatibility Notes